MadAppGang/identifo-admin/README.md

 To configure the SPA to work correctly on subdirectory you need to set `BASE_URL` environment variable.
 E.g. if you are deploying to `localhost:8000/admin` set `BASE_URL=admin` in the `.env` file.

-If your assets are not served from the root you need to set `ASSETS_PATH=admin` variable to be the root path to fetch the assets from.
-In most cases your `BASE_URL` and `ASSETS_PATH` variables will be identical.
+If your assets are not served from the root you need to set `ASSETS_PATH=/admin/` variable to be the root path to fetch the assets from.
+Note that in case of `ASSETS_PATH` the value should be surrounded by slashes as it takes part in different sorts of concatenations.

 ### Deploying to Github Pages